felipeeflores/zen-search/DESIGN.md

 * Transform the data into a search suitable format.
 * Load the data into some sort of repository optimized for fast access and or search (eg. Search Engine or DB).

-If search capabilities are the most important feature I would choose something like Elasticsearch.
+If search capabilities are the most important feature I would recommend a search engine such as Elasticsearch.

 2. **A search service, which**